vivek-pin2/vivek-pin2/README.md

-- 👋 Hi, I’m @vivek-pin2
+- 👋 Hi, I’m @vivek
-- 👀 I’m interested in learning
-- 🌱 I’m currently learning django, python & basic react native
+- 🌱 I’m currently working on django, python & freeSwitch PBX native c language.
-- 💞️ I’m looking to collaborate on django project with react native & A.I
+- 💞️ I’m looking to collaborate on django project with freeswitch & A.I
 - 📫 How to reach me vivekneg2@gmail.com

 <!---